Liu3422/Summer_RISCV/README.md

             - Is it prior vs post clk immediate values?
 One may take the prior instruction's imm while the other takes the current instr imm.
                 - No indication of this with glance at code.

-        - <5 cases (per 10k) where model outputs 0 for expected memory when it isn't.

-    Info:
-        - Difference between instruction immediate and actual immediate for U-Type.
-            - Actual imm is the instr field left shifted 12.
-        - Decode will show the instr field
-        - Actual will show the actual imm

     Current:
-    Full constrained random coverage of all instructions (other than ecall and ebreak).
+    Full constrained random coverage and verification of all instructions (other than ecall and ebreak).

     B-Type + Jump + U-Type
         - All instructions 100% pass rate! (even with 100k tests).
         - This is the last set of instructions to fully verify!!!
+        - Difference between instruction immediate and actual immediate for U-Type.
+            - Actual imm is the instr field left shifted 12.
+        - Decode will show the instr field, actual will show  imm_out

     R-Type (and I-Type counterpart)
         - 0% error with N=10,000 in < 5 seconds (100k < 60sec)